diego351/oper-assignment/README.md

 4. Accept the invitation with `POST /api/quizes/{id}/accept` passing `quiz_id`.
 You will get `user_quiz_id` in return.
 This is new identifier other than quiz_id.
 Remember it.
 5. You can retrive the quiz content with `GET /api/user_quizes/{id}` passing `user_quiz_id`
 6. You can post your answers with `POST /api/user_quizes/{id}/answers` also using `user_quiz_id`.
 7. You can list all your quizes with `GET /api/quizes`.
 From participator side you will get your all active quizes that you accepted before and didn't finish.
 From creator side you see all your quiz history you previously created.
+Participator won't know the correct answers.

 ## Imporant